kylejlin/zo/type_judgments.md

 4. `<return_type>` has a type of `Type<q_return>`.
 5. `<body>` has a type of `<return_type>`.

+> Note: Requirements (1) and (2) are checked by the recursion checker.
+> The recursion checker runs in a separate phase, before the typechecking
+> phase.

 If the following conditions are met, this expression has the type